The Main Components of Electric Vehicles

 The traction battery pack delivers a constant voltage.
 But different components of electric vehicle has different requirements.
 The DC-DC convertor distributes the output power that is coming from the battery to a required level.
 It also provides the voltage required to charge the auxiliary battery.

 3. Electric motor

-Electric traction motor is the main components of electric vehicle.
+Electric traction motor is the main components of electric vehicles.
 The motor converts the electrical energy into kinetic energy.
 This energy rotates the wheels.
-Electric motor is the main component that differentiates an electric car from conventional cars.
+Electric motor is the main components of electric vehicle that differentiates an electric car from conventional cars.
 An important feature of an electric motor is the regenerative braking mechanism.
 This mechanism slows down the vehicle by converting its kinetic energy into another form, and storing it for future use.
 There are basically two types of motors DC and AC motors.

 Related articleDetailed working of an electric motor

 It coverts DC power from the batteries to AC power.
 It also converts the AC current generated during regenerative braking into DC current.
 This is further used to recharge the batteries.
 The inverter can change the speed of the

 The charge port connects the electric vehicle to an external supply.
 It charges the battery pack.
 The charge port is sometimes located in the front or rear part of electric vehicle components.